 A few weeks ago, I scoured the web for low-carb appetizers to make for our friends’ Super Bowl party.
 And while I didn’t make them then, I pinned some yummy-looking mozzarella sticks to try later.
 And I’m so glad that I did!
 Here’s how you can make your own low carb mozzarella sticks without bread crumbs.

-I was also out of Italian Seasoning (can you tell we’ve been snowed in?), so I had to make my own.
+I was also out of Italian Seasoning (affiliate link).
+Can you tell we’ve been snowed in?
+So, I had to make my own.

 Low Carb Mozzarella Sticks

 - 2 eggs beaten

 - 1 cup Parmesan cheese the powdered kind

 - 1 tbsp.
 Italian seasoning